Red Jacket (clipper)

 Red Jacket was a clipper ship, one of the largest and fastest ever built.
 She was also the first ship of the White Star Line company.
 She was named after Sagoyewatha, a famous Seneca Indian chief, called "Red Jacket" by settlers.
 She was designed by Samuel Hartt Pook, built by George Thomas in Rockland, Maine, and launched in 1853, the last ship to be launched from this yard.

-Voyages

-On her first voyage, Red Jacket set the speed record for sailing ships crossing the Atlantic by traveling from New York to Liverpool in 13 days, 1 hour, 25 minutes, dock to dock.
+History

-She left Rockland under tow, and was rigged in New York.
+Red Jacket left Rockland under tow, and was rigged in New York.
 Her captain was a veteran packet ship commander, Asa Eldridge of Yarmouth, Massachusetts, and she had a crew of 65.
 On the passage to Liverpool, she averaged 14.5 kn for the latter part of the voyage, with sustained bursts of 17 kn.

 A Collins Line steamer arriving in Liverpool (which had left New York two days before Red Jacket) reported that Red Jacket was just astern.
 As she entered the harbor, tugs tried to get lines aboard the clipper but she was traveling too fast.
 Thousands, alerted by the Collins Liner, watched as Eldridge shortened sail and backed the vessel into its berth.

+On this voyage, Red Jacket set the speed record for sailing ships making the Transatlantic crossing from New York to Liverpool in 13 days, 1 hour, 25 minutes, dock to dock.
+The time between Sandy Hook and the Bell Buoy (at the entrance to the Mersey) was 11 days, but the harbour pilot refused to take her on into the port of Liverpool until the next day due to adverse weather conditions, so extending the passage time dock-to-dock.